 A crucial element of this is the air return intake on your a/c system.
 This is where your filter is.
 This reduces pollutants from circulating throughout the home.

-Unfortunately, manufactures of the actual a/c units have some catching up to do.
+Unfortunately, manufacturers of the actual a/c units have some catching up to do.
 Why is this?
 Because the air filters are the heart and soul of providing clean air, especially when they start meeting High-Efficiency Particulate Air standards (HIPA).

 Most current HVAC systems installed in homes metaphorically choke on the density of these highly efficient filters, creating faster wear and tear.
 Currently, these are only best suited for stand-alone, in-room systems.